 Key Takeaways

-- Implication: It often signals tighter liquidity, weaker momentum, and higher odds of sharp counter-trend rallies.
+• Implication: It often signals tighter financial conditions, weaker risk appetite, and higher probability of sharp rallies and fast selloffs.

 What Does Bear Market Mean in Trading?